 Now that you have understood the classification of jigsaw blades, we shall move to the techniques used to cut a variety of material efficiently with a jigsaw.

 For cutting wood, you must choose the right set of jigsaw blades to cut softwood or hardwood.
 Mark the pattern you wish to cut and let the action begin.

-You must maintain a balanced pace to let the saw cut without deflection.
-An ideal combination of cutting blades and relief cuts help you cut with perfection without binding the blades.
-You can cut straight, curved or many other patterns with a jigsaw.
+You must maintain a steady pace to let the saw cut without deflection.
+An ideal combination of cutting blades and relief cuts will help you cut without binding the blades.
+You can make straight, curved or many more or less complicated patterns with a jigsaw.

 Things to remember:

 - For a quick cutting session, use a coarser blade.
 However, you need to do a lot of sanding later depending upon the coarseness of the blade.

 - You can use a jigsaw to plunge cut; all you need to do is put the saw shoe in the middle and put weight on the front lip.

 You can choose between upstroke and downstroke cutting blade.
 While upstroke blades are quick, downstroke blades produce finer results.

 Cutting Ceramic Tiles

-You can easily cut ceramic tiles with a jigsaw blade that is ¼ inch thick.
-While cutting tiles, you must take care of lubrication and use water for misting the tiles to make them easy to cut.
+You can easily cut ceramic tiles with a jigsaw blade that is a ¼ inch thick.
+While cutting tiles, you must take care of lubrication and use water for misting the tiles to make them easier to cut.

-Cutting tiles with a jigsaw, unlike wood cutting, demands more patience, concentration and I’d say experience as well.
+Cutting tiles with a jigsaw, unlike cutting wood, demands more patience, concentration and I’d say experience as well.
 This is again a way to limit the tile breakage.

 Things to remember: